 - Or even we live within cultural boundaries

-It is still important to consider what other people think about our choices because we live in community and many of our choices have an impact on others.
+It is still important to consider what other people think about our choices because we live in a community and many of our choices have an impact on others.
 However, after that consideration, our choices shouldn’t be solely based on what others think.
 What we like, how we express ourselves, and how we show up in the world should be determined on what makes the most sense for us as individuals – not what others might think of us.

 Your family has influence.